 It can be hard to find a true escape within Sydney and its surrounds, somewhere to sit and reflect with nothing but the sounds of nature singing to you softly and a sense that nobody knows you’re there.
 Maiyingu Marragu Aboriginal Reserve in Newnes however, is the place you’ve been searching for.

-- gushing waterfalls
+- Gushing waterfalls

-- traditional aboriginal rock art
+- Traditional aboriginal rock art

-- heaps of canyons and caves
+- Heaps of canyons and caves

-- epic views and photo ops
+- Epic views and photo ops

 I recently went looking for a well known aboriginal site named Blackfellows Hand Cave.
 It’s a large curved overhang lying within the Maiyingu Marragu reserve, less than a kilometre off Wolgan Road.
 The site is said to be highly decorated with authentic paintings of hands, boomerangs and other Aboriginal symbols.

 Time didn’t permit a visit to the cave on this occasion as I was too distracted by the incredible pagodas nearby.
-Less than 500 metres walk from the parking area the road ends in a rocky bowl, small pagodas surround you with narrow slots, numerous overhangs, a sea of leafy greens from ferns to orchids and the beginnings of future canyons trickling down from above (I decided to go during a thunderstorm!).
+Less than 500m walk from the parking area the road ends in a rocky bowl, small pagodas surround you with narrow slots, numerous overhangs, a sea of leafy greens from ferns to orchids and the beginnings of future canyons trickling down from above (I decided to go during a thunderstorm!).

 It’s the perfect location to grab some beautiful images.
 I would envy anybody who can put brush to canvas to capture some of its beauty.
 On weekdays expect to see… nobody!